-After you’ve read this manual, be sure to check out our step-by-step guide: How to Make Anonymous Payments With Bitcoin.
+After you’ve read this manual, be sure to check out the step-by-step guide: How to make anonymous payments with Bitcoin.

 As a financial system, Bitcoin functions completely differently from the established banking network.
 Bitcoin allows you to store funds yourself, without the need for a third party, and it places the burden of keeping said funds secure and accessible on you.

 While opening an account with a traditional bank or other financial institution requires significant cost and effort, creating a Bitcoin account is quick and easy to do on your home computer.
 This speedy process makes it possible to create millions of separate accounts if you wish.

 Two aspects in particular—privacy and identity—function very differently with Bitcoin from in the legacy financial system.

 A bank account, PayPal account, or credit card is always tied to a real identity, making it difficult for many people to open them.
 Bitcoin allows you to use any persona or online identity you wish.

 Being able to use the internet anonymously or pseudonymously is the only way for many people to truly be themselves.
 Hundreds of millions of people around the globe are not accepted in their societies for reasons they cannot control.

 Pseudonyms are used by women who speak up for their rights, atheists born into religious societies, and people critical of their governments to spread their thought, empower their causes, and encourage those around them to do the same.

 These courageous men and women threaten their own safety and well-being to defend who they are and what they believe in.
 Technology empowers them to be leaders in social change more efficiently than they could have ever been before.
 Technology also connects like-minded individuals so they can form the communities for which they strive.